DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 Results of the survey are very striking and contradictory to what is being claimed on television.

-> OPINIONS ABOUT THE PRESERVATION OF CULTURAL VALUES THAT CONSTITUTE THE
-> MUTUAL IDENTITY OF TURKISH SOCIETY IN TURKEY

-(WHICH OF THE TWO OPTIONS ARE CLOSER TO YOUR OPINIONS BELOW?)

   ------------------------------------------------------------------------------------------------------------ -------- ------------
                                                                                                                Number   Percentage